GameCodeMastery/documentation/content/Advanced ARPG Combat/Attributes System/Associated Attributes.md

 - **Use Cases**: Create balanced leveling systems where attributes scale appropriately, avoiding overpowered stats at high levels.
 - **Best Practices**: Start with simple linear curves for initial testing, then refine with non-linear curves.
 Use small increments when testing to ensure smooth progression.

+### Real-Time Synchronization

+Whenever a parent attribute's base value is modified, the attribute system evaluates its associated attributes and updates them in real-time.
+This ensures the child values always reflect the parent’s current state.

+- Example:
+    ```blueprint
+    ModifyAttributeValue("Attribute.Endurance", +1)
+    → Auto-updates Attribute.Stamina via Curve_EnduranceToStamina
+    ```

+---

+## Best Practices

+- Name curves clearly to match their relationship (e.g., `Curve_StrengthToAttack`).
+- Use smooth curve tangents to avoid unnatural stat jumps.
+- Avoid circular associations (e.g., A → B and B → A) to prevent unintended behavior.
+- Always test values at min/max extremes of the parent stat.
+- Keep parent-child mappings organized by gameplay tag structure.

+---

+## Notes

+- Associated Attributes require no custom Blueprint logic to function.
+- The feature is embedded directly in the `F_Attribute` struct.
+- All updates are handled automatically by the attribute component.
+- Particularly useful for Souls-like progression systems or class-based stat boosts.

+---